seankwarren/Django-React-jwt-authentication/README.md

     └── utils
 ```

+With this basic structure in place, we're ready to start building the frontend of our app.

 ---

 ## Setting up webpages

 Lets start with a simple homepage.
-This page should only be visible to users who are logged in, but for now, we'll hardcode an ```isAuthenticated``` value:
+This page should only be visible to users who are logged in, but for now, we'll hardcode an ```isAuthenticated``` value for demonstration purposes only.

 ```HomePage.js```:
 ```javascript